Ensuring familiarity with the area

 Product specific advice

-We currently provide product-specific advice for Omlyclo.
-We will update our article The licence and supporting evidence for omalizumab biosimilar (SPS page) as more biosimilars and formulations become available.
+We provide product-specific advice in our article The licence and supporting evidence for omalizumab biosimilar (SPS page).
+This article will be updated as more biosimilars and formulations become available.
 Register with SPS and opt in to our weekly email to receive updates on this article and other new biosimilar resources.

 SPS resources on biosimilar background

-We provide background information on biologic and biosimilar medicines to support those new to the area or for those who would like to refresh their knowledge.
+We provide background information on biologic and biosimilar medicines for those new to the area or needing a knowledge refresh.

 Understanding biological and biosimilar medicines